Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Judging by the amount of screen time it got, the writers also thought fans were a lot more interested in exploring Taub's love life than was really the case.
 Taub?
 Interesting character.
 Taub/Whoever?
 Romantic plot tumor.
 The show becoming The Many Loves of Dobie Taub for a while was a tumor on the tumor.

 The relationship between Thirteen and Foreman was also extremely unpopular for several reasons.
-First off, Foreman didn't have a single love interest, or even express interest in anyone for the first four seasons, to the extent that it was generally accepted in fanon that he was asexual.
-Second, their relationship had very little build up, progressing from a mild dislike of each other to being in a relationship with only a couple of scenes of development.
+Their relationship had very little build up, progressing from a mild dislike of each other to being in a relationship with only a couple of scenes of development.
 Furthermore, many fans were of the opinion that each of them had better chemistry with just about every other character on the show.
 Finally, both Foreman and Thirteen were very unpopular characters to begin with, so a lot of fans just didn't care what happened to them.

 The Cook/Effy/Freddie love triangle in series 3 was one of those that looked perfect on paper, but was horrendous on screen; Cook's an unlikeable twat, Freddie can't act and Effy can only get away with being weird and mysterious when she's a side character (like she was in the first two series).
 The triangle was so all-consuming that it destroyed every other storyline it touched (not for nothing did it become known as the "Triangle OfDOOM"), including most notably the Bromance between Cook, Freddie and JJ.
 The only storyline to escape unscathed - the Naomi/Emily/Katie triangle - is the most popular of the season, and by some distance.
 It's quite revealing to draw out all the significant relationship triangles to see how they interact (they do form a planar graph), because it demonstrates how central the Cook/Effy/Freddie triangle was and how important it was that it was done well.
 Which it wasn't.